Worship Studies (WRSP)

 Offered: Online

-This is a course that deals with the Bible principle of relationship.
+This is a course that deals with the biblical principle of relationship.
 Attention is given to the worship leader developing relationships with the pastor, worship team, choir and orchestra, and media team.
-Students will participate in an interview/research project with select worship pastors and musicians.

 Offered: Online

 This is a methods course that deals with strategic planning for worship ministry.
-Attention is given to principles for developing traditional, blended, and contemporary models for worship.
-Students will be required to organize and develop worship strategy for small, medium and large worship ministry.
+Attention is given to the principles for developing services that encompass a variety of worship models.
+Students will learn about established patterns of worship and how they can be adapted not only for worship style, but also for churches of all sizes.

 Offered: Online